1 Introduction

 STX uses an expression language of its own called STXPath.
 STXPath is very similar to [XPath] on the first sight.
 Syntactically, STXPath is close to an [XPath2] sub-set.
 However, since STX has a different notion of context, the meaning of some expressions may be different in STXPath and in XPath.
 Consider the following example:

-In XPath, the expression /node1/node2
+In XPath, the expression /node1/node2 returns a node-set

-elements, whose parent node1
+containing all node2 elements, whose parent node1 is

 the document element.
 In STXPath, on contrary, the same expression